 Group Similar Items Together | Keeps lighter items safe from being crushed by heavier ones. |

-Layer and Cushion Inside the Box | Adding layers reduces the impact of external shocks. |
+Layer and Cushion Inside the Box | Adding layers reduces the impact of external shocks.
+You can also use this method when packing kitchen items, which are often fragile and oddly shaped. |

-Use Rigid or Hard Plastic Containers | Provides extra protection for especially delicate items. |
+Use Rigid or Hard Plastic Containerss | Provides extra protection for delicate items like electronics or toiletries. |

 Opt for Temperature-Controlled Shipping | Maintains a safe environment for temperature-sensitive items. |

-Test the Box Stability Before Sealing | Ensures the packed items are secure and stable. |
+Test the Box Stability Before Sealing | Ensures the packed items are secure and stable.
+If you're packing fast, double-checking stability is essential, especially if you'repacking and moving in just 3 days. |

 Seal with Care Using Packing Tape | Proper sealing prevents the box from opening accidentally. |